AnalystSpot/Data-Science/Exploratory Data Analysis on Retail/ReadMe.md

 - <a href='https://public.tableau.com/shared/ZQ5SB7CF9?:display_count=n&:origin=viz_share_link'>Link to Tableau Storyboard</a>
 - ### DO follow me on Tableau : <a href='https://public.tableau.com/app/profile/analystspot'>B M Suhaib</a>

-# Note : Do fork the repository to get regular updates and save in your repository.
+### Note : Do fork the repository to get regular updates and save in your repository.
+### DO subscribe my AnalystSpot Youtube channel to get to know how the code works & Explanation for Storyboard.